ChildsplayOSU/bogl-docs/tutorials/conditional_statements.md

 ---
-sort: 8 # Order in the sidebar
+sort: 7 # Order in the sidebar
-#permalink: /tutorials/expressions
 ---

 # Conditional Expressions (If/Else)